mpg-age-bioinformatics/shiny-tsne/README.md

 You can stop and remove the container with `docker stop shiny ; docker rm shiny`.

 The image can be removed with `docker rmi shiny`.

+If *system libraries* are required please add them to the `Dockerfile`.